flarialmc/Flarial.Launcher.SDK/docs/Flarial.Launcher.SDK.Launcher.md

 > When binding a callback, consider invoking via a thread's dispatcher.<br>
 > This will ensure it executes on the correct synchorization context.

-Asynchronously force updates the launcher to the latest version.
+ Asynchronously check & if required, update the launcher.

 - Parameter: Callback for update progress.

+- Returns: A boolean value that represents the availability of an update.